bitboxed/bitnode/README.md

 ### Dolt DB

-[Dolt](https://github.com/dolthub/dolt) is a new SQL database that has a lot of powerful features, and enables rapid development andd collaboration with "git-like" features for databases.
-The [storage engine](https://docs.dolthub.com/architecture/storage-engine) also makes use of a novel prolly tree structure, which enables very fast diffs (highly useful for decentralized use cases).
+[Dolt](https://github.com/dolthub/dolt) is a new SQL database that has a lot of powerful features, and enables rapid development and collaboration with "git-like" features for databases.
+The [storage engine](https://docs.dolthub.com/architecture/storage-engine) also makes use of a novel prolly tree structure, which enables very fast diffs (highly useful for many decentralized applications).

 If your node will be running Dolt, here's how you can setup it up quickly with [Direct-to-Standby Replication](https://docs.dolthub.com/sql-reference/server/replication#replication) on your k3s nodes.